erdoganonur/flick/README.md

 * Save log output for Android or iOS.
 * Display device information or save it to a file.
 * Install or Uninstall applications from devices.
+* Capture device vitals (Android Only) for app and system performance.
 * Checkout the latest release notes [here](https://github.com/isonic1/flick/releases).

 Reason